-- He is not good as an actor
+- He is not as good as an actor.

 - An apple a day builds immunity.

-Let’s get ahead with the important rules of articles to use them correctly in the English language section of the exams or even while speaking in daily lives.
+Let’s go ahead with the important rules of articles to use them correctly in the English language section of the exams or even while speaking in daily lives.

 |Table of Contents:|

-The rules for articles given below are divided based on the types of articles.
+The rules of articles (a, an, the) given below are divided based on the types of articles.

-Rule 1 – The very basic rule of the article says that the article ‘the’ is used before singular or plural when the noun is specific.
+Rule 1 – The very basic rule of the article says that the article ‘the’ is used before a singular or plural noun, which is specific.
 It indicates a particular thing/s or person/s in case of a common noun.

-The teacher she spoke to in the exhibition was very rude.
+The teacher she spoke to at the exhibition was very rude.

-He lost all the money taken from the lender.
+He lost all the money borrowed from the lender.